 Moving to university can account for many transitional periods.
+You are starting a new life as a student athlete.
 You may be moving away from your home for the first time, leaving your parents, moving to a completely new city and environment.
 Or, you may be staying at home and commuting to university, to a new course with new course mates whilst your friends may have ventured off to explore pastures new.
-In 2016/17, there were over 1.75million undergraduate students in the UK, and over 500,000 post graduate students.
+In 2016/17, there were over 1.75million undergraduate students in the UK and over 500,000 postgraduate students.
 According to the Higher Education Sport Participation and Satisfaction Survey, 55% of students engage in physical activity and sport at least once a week, and 33% of students actively engaging in sport 3 times per week.
 This lifestyle represents one of a student-athlete.

-The life of a student-athlete can be challenging, but extremely rewarding.
+The life of a student athlete can be challenging, but extremely rewarding.
 Managing both your sporting commitments and academic assignments is not easy!
-Yet, the challenge allows you to develop your time management skills.
+Yet, the challenge allows you to develop your time management skills (read about a supplement that can help).
 Who would want to miss playing in a final because they have an assignment due the next day which they haven’t finished?
 Those time management skills that you develop will be transferred with you throughout life.
-Further, the lifestyle of the student-athlete can include numerous training sessions.
-Becoming the best possible athlete you can be comes with that lifestyle.
+Further, the lifestyle of the student athlete can include numerous training sessions.
+Becoming the best possible athlete you can be, comes with that lifestyle.
 Utilising the top class facilities you can find at universities is essential.
 From the strength and conditioning support available, to the local gyms.
 There are a variety of options available to ensure you are becoming the best you.

 Further, sport plays a massive part in health such as being a key factor in combating stress and anxiety, reducing the risk of heart disease, reducing the risk of developing diabetes and osteoporosis (brittle bones).
 At university and in higher education, there are plenty of opportunities to get involved in sport and become a student-athlete.
 Whether that be on a social level or on a performance level – find the one that suits you!